BlakeMScurr/comparator-overflow/README.md

 ```

 If your machine is setup properly this will output `Everything went okay, circom safe`.
 This shows that according to the `LessThan` comparator, `p-1 < 10`.
-Uncomment different lines to confirm `LessThan` works in the normal case, and find the flipping point.
+Uncomment different lines of [main.circom](main.circom) to confirm `LessThan` works as decribed above, including verifying the flipping point.

 ## Fix